6 Vlog Background Ideas For Your YouTube Videos

 A collage is a simple background solution for YouTubers who don’t have a lot of space for filming.

-They’re versatile too, as collages serve the dual purpose of adding wall art to a space—such as a bedroom or home office—and providing a consistent backdrop across videos.
+They’re versatile, too, as collages serve the dual purpose of adding wall art to a space—such as a bedroom or home office—and providing a consistent backdrop across videos.

 3. Create a Set

 I used to follow Josiah Brooks back when his channel was called Draw With Jazza.
-Josiah is a talented creative, and one thing you can expect to see in his videos from time to time, is when he designs a new studio environment and his now famous murals.
+Josiah is a talented creative, and one thing you can expect to see in his videos from time to time is when he designs a new studio environment and his now famous murals.

-One background that can really make your videos stand out in search results is a custom backdrop or set.
+One background that can make your videos stand out in search results is a custom backdrop or set.

 Essentially a craft project, these are backdrops that can be made once and reused to give your channel a consistent look, or they can be tailored to the subject matter of each specific video.

 For example, if you’re shooting a birthday or New Year’s vlog, create a party set featuring a solid background of streamers, balloons, and other decorations.
+If your channel focuses on nature, create a fake grass wall for your backdrop, like the one in this video.

 4. Use Your Room as a YouTube background

-A great natural backdrop option is to simply film your video with the rest of the room in the background.
+A great natural backdrop option is to film your video with the rest of the room in the background.

 Do some research and see what’s available, as there are plenty of pre-made animations (especially backgrounds) that you can find on websites like Shutterstock and MotionArray.